marcinnowakowski/qlp/README.md

 ##### qlp

-I am not 100% sure qlp is?...hmm?
-Even though I have just invented it on a plane between Wellington and Sydney...
+I am not sure what really qlp is?...hmm?
+I have accidently invented it on a plane... between Wellington and Sydney...

-However what I feel is that question programming language is the most suitable language to program artificial inteligence.
+However what I feel something.
+This language seems to be something totally new: question programming language?..
+Most suitable language to program artificial inteligence.

 ## Usage

+Why?

 Inteligent machine don't need to give good answers?..
 Inteligent machine can ask questions?

-He, she, what can figure out everything i.e. googling or using other compative search engine products?
+He, she, what can figure out everything if he, she what can google or use other compatible search products?

 #### 'no'-LICENCE